BryanApellanes/BamAppServer/README.md

 ## Quick Start

-To prepare and run vimly-admin locally for development do the following:
+To prepare and run vimly-admin locally do the following:

 1. create a folder to hold a local copy of the `vimly-admin` repository and change directories into it, this example uses `/src`: <br />
     `mdkir /src` <br />